ansys/pydpf-core/docs/source/user_guide/troubleshooting.rst

 Slow autocompletion on notebooks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Autocompletion in Jupyter notebook can sometimes be slow for large models.
 The interpreter might
 evaluate some properties getters when the tab key is pressed.
-To unable this capability please use:
+To unable this capability please use
+:py:meth:`disable_interpreter_properties_evaluation()<ansys.dpf.core.settings.disable_interpreter_properties_evaluation>`:

 .. code-block:: default